I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 Introduction

-On June 3, 2026, an Optimized Integration for the AgentCore harness was added to Step Functions.
+On June 3, 2026, an Optimized Integration for AgentCore Harness was added to Step Functions.

-While it was already possible to directly invoke Bedrock models without Lambda, this new integration now allows you to directly invoke agent loops defined as AgentCore harnesses from Step Functions.
+While it was previously possible to invoke Bedrock models directly without Lambda, this new integration allows you to call agent loops defined as AgentCore Harnesses directly from Step Functions.

-In this article, using IAM role over-privilege checking as a subject, we will build and verify a flow consisting of direct SDK invocation → AI evaluation via AgentCore → Choice branching.
+In this article, we will build and verify a complete flow using IAM role overprivilege checking as our subject — from direct SDK calls → AI evaluation via AgentCore → Choice branching.

-The AgentCore harness is a mechanism for declaratively defining AI agents.
-When you specify the model, tools, system prompt, loop limit, etc., a managed runtime executes the agent loop.
+AgentCore Harness is a mechanism for declaratively defining AI agents.
+By specifying the model, tools, system prompt, loop limit, and other parameters, the managed runtime executes the agent loop.

 The definition elements of the harness created this time are as follows.